troychaplin/block-accessibility-checks/readme.txt

 Simply deactivate and delete the plugin.

 == Screenshots ==
-1. Heading block not meeting accessibility requirements for publishing
+1. Core table block not meeting accessibility requirements for publishing
-2. Heading block providing an warning that the block may not be accessibility
+2. Image block providing a warning that the block may not meet accessibility requirements
-3. A simple set of block options
+3. A customized set of heading levels removed from the editor
+4. Plugin options page with various block accessibility options

 == Changelog ==
+= 1.0.4 =
+#### Changed

+* Redesigned editor notice be less obtrusive, added icon to left of block
+* Moved error message to InspectorControls
+* Removed individual SCSS files
+* Updated README and Changelog
+* Updated dependencies
+* Replaced heading level validation with direct heading level restrictions in the editor
+* Updated settings page to allow selection of which heading levels to remove from the editor

+#### Fixed

+* Added timeout to image alt check to prevent change of focus

 = 1.0.3 =

 #### Changed